aspose-pdf-cloud/Aspose.PDF-Products/pdf/net/attachments/append/_index.md

 ---
 title: Append attachments in PDF documents via Aspose.Pdf Cloud .NET SDK
 url: /net/attachments/add/
-description: Sample code for appending attachments in PDF document using Cloud .NET SDK.
-Use API example code for working with attachments in PDF documents with Aspose.PDF Cloud .NET SDK.
+description: Add attachments to PDF files with Aspose.PDF Cloud SDK for .NET.
+Embed documents, images, and more into your PDFs.
 lastmod: "2024-10-29"
 ---